By D. Brian Smith

 The folks at Kia pulled out all the stops for their presentation.
 The V.P. of Sales and the V.P. of Marketing gave a 15-minute presentation, timed to the second, detailing the company's top 15 innovations, awards, records, achievements and advancements over the last year.
 Kia, like their big brother Hyundai, is kicking butt in the sales arena, in addition to producing some stellar new automobiles.
 We all also enjoyed watching a couple new commercials with Kia spokesperson and NBA great Blake Griffin.
 Mr. Griffin's best line was, "It's nice to see an L.A. audience."
 What with the NBA strike, he and his L.A.
 Clippers basketball team haven't seen an L.A. audience since last season.
 He's probably thankful to have the Kia gig, as he can get some salary while on strike from the NBA.

-Subaru is yet another automotive brand that is setting all-time sales records.
+Subaru is yet another automotive manufacturer that is setting all-time sales records.
 With all this good news from these fine car makers, I'm wondering if the recession is finally starting to show up in our collective rear view mirrors.
 One can only hope that this is so.
 Subaru premiered its BRZ Concept Car.
 Check out the photos in the gallery.
 RR believes the BRZ would be a big hit.
 What's your opinion?

 Bavarian Motor Works

 There was a large crowd at Subaru and an enormous audience for the BMW conference.
 In case you hadn't noticed, BMW is an advertiser for the upcoming Mission Impossible movie.
 The fine German car company showed a movie preview during their presentation and then had the female co-star disembark from one of the electric powered BMW's in the movie.
-She said a few words, but I couldn't make out precisely what she was saying, as I was hypnotized by her mile-long legs.
+She said a few words, but I couldn't make out precisely what she was saying, as I was transfixed by her mile-long legs.

 Redlline Review rode the train once again on Thursday for the Lotus Cars of America press conference.
 Lotus announced three IndyCar teams for next year's IndyCar season and introduced a new president for Lotus in North America.
 They also indicated that the five new models that were first premiered at the Paris Auto Show 2010, including the Esprit and Elite are all on schedule to make their respective production deadlines.
 We can't wait.